MRizaF/MRizaF.github.io/README.md

 * Second, I just like it and I hope no one from Tier 2 will choose this too.

-Ok, lets finish this problem!
+Ok, lets solve this problem!

 ---
-### My step to finish this problem
+### My step to solve this problem

 What I do first, is to learn anything that I can get from the instruction, example, and test file.
 The summary I got :
 * Input [char] = a letter, Output [Vec< String >] = ('A' -> Input), form a diamond shape.